Nalipp/Stat-su/README.md

   - xextract time format into time-utils
   - xseed more archived data
   - xmore options for time conversion
+  - xclean up warnings and lint
+  - xpage should show all archived and unarchived timeSlips with concatenated discriptions with option to delete permentantly and add time
-  - summary times should update without page refresh
+  - archived summary style

-  - breakpoint styling
+  - breakpoint styling (fix spacing on moble, time needs more space and shorten description)

   - close summary with escape
   - hook up trash and archive / unarchive
-  - clean up warnings and lint
-  - page should show all archived and unarchived timeSlips with concatenated discriptions with option to delete permentantly and add time
+  - summary times should update without page refresh
+  - seed real data

   /-- current

   choose different color themes?